fpatwa/Osias/README.md

 ## Physical Architecture

 The conceptual layout of the hardware consists of the following 3 switches and N number of servers.
-The public switch has internet access and you are able to SSH into.
+The public switch has internet access and is capable of being able to SSH into servers from deployment node.
 The private switch and high speed switch is airgapped from the internet and is completely internal.
 These two switches could be condensed into one switch, preferrably a high speed one.
 Your actual layout may differ if you choose to use, for example, less switches and instead vlans or more switches for binding ports together, etc.

 ```
 ┌──────────────────